 Secure Legal Counsel

+For over 35 years, William Butler has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.
 If you have been involved in a 4-1-9 scam, call William M. Butler Jr. at 502-582-2020, an attorney experienced in the area of Internet crime, or contact him via email to schedule your initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.